breteo/ecom/README.md

 Overall, our goal was to build an ebook ecommerce website and we feel like we have created something that very closely resembles that with this py4web site.

 Useful Resources: Unit 15, 17, 20, and doing hw5 for the CSE 183 class at UCSC really helped us implement a lot of the major pieces of our site.
-We stated with starter code from this class and built our pages from there.
+We started with starter code from this class and built our pages from there.
 The starter code basically allows users to log in and create profiles.

 Testing: Testing for this project was done on mac and windows, using the py4web server and the browsers Firefox, Google Chrome, and Microsoft edge.